MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ms.service: "dynamics365-business-central"
 ROBOTS: NOINDEX
 ---
-# Upgrading an unmodified application to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2019 Wave 2
+# Upgrading an unmodified application to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2019 Release Wave 2

 > [!IMPORTANT]
 > [!INCLUDE[vnext_preview](../developer/includes/vnext_preview.md)]
 >
 > Please note that this topic is a draft in progress.
 We are still working on adding more details to the steps described in this topic.

-Use this scenario if you have a Business Central Spring 2019 (version 14.0) application that has not been modified.
+Use this scenario if you have a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Spring 2019 (referred to as version 14) application that does not include any code customization.
 Your solution might include Microsoft (1st party) extensions and custom extensions (3rd party).
-With this upgrade, you will replace the C/AL base application with the new Business Central V15.0 base app extension.
-The result will be a fully upgraded Business Central 2019 Wave 2 (version 15.0) application and platform.
+With this upgrade, you will replace the C/AL base application with the new [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 release wave 2 base application extension.
+The result will be a fully upgraded Business Central 2019 release wave 2 (referred to as version 15) application and platform.

 <!-- For this scenario, I am upgrading a BC 14.0 unmodified base application.
 Because the application was unmodified, I upgraded to the BC 15 base app.-->